 - And if you look back at the how Product Management got its start at Procter and Gamble almost 80 years ago, the focus was clearly on maximizing the business opportunity and focusing on product success

-Put formal Product Management in place very early in a company’s life
+Put formal PM in place very early in a company’s life

 Understanding what should be built and for whom is a core task of Product Management.
 But it is only a small part of what Product Management must do.
 Even in very early stage companies, there are many other questions that Product Management must answer: